JohanPlAr/chatPost/README.md

 | status  | status| IntegerField | choices=STATUS|

 ---
+## Coding accomplishments

+- Django Context Engine

+I added a django context engine 'context.processors.py' to be able to send all relevant data in a collected manner to all views.
+This effectivly increased the refactoring of the views modules through the request function.
+A reference to the py-file was added to the TEMPLATES section under settings.py in order to work.

+- Django Message Tags

+The colors of the message boxes are set through 'message tags' in the settings.py file.
+Matching Bootstrap colors to the message tags sent from the views.

 ## Testing
 Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.
 ---